rachayita/.config/README.md

 ```
 ACTION=="add", SUBSYSTEM=="backlight", RUN+="/bin/chgrp video $sys$devpath/brightness", RUN+="/bin/chmod g+w $sys$devpath/brightness"
 ```

-## vim
-- `set wildignore+=**/node_modules/**` ignore files or folders
-- `:w !sudo tee "%"` root priviledge for saving doc in vim
-- `:5,17s/^/#/` comment line 5-17
-- `:%s/^/#/` comment all lines
-- `gx` opens links under cursor

-## nvimdiff
-- ]c          - next difference
-- [c          - previous difference
-- do          - diff obtain
-- dp          - diff put
-- zo          - open folded text
-- zc          - close folded text
-- zR          - unfold all lines
-- zr          - open all folds
-- zm          - close all folds
-- :diffoff!   - to end diff mode
- :syn off     - to remove colors
-- :diffupdate - to remove leftover spacing issues)
-- :only       - once you’re done reviewing all conflicts, this shows only the middle/merged file
-- :set diffopt+=iwhite      - to avoid whitespace comparison
-- :set diffopt+=context:0   - you can influence how many identical lines are kept around changes (default: 6 lines above and below) via the context value of the diffopt option.
-So, to completely fold all identical lines
-- :windo diffthis - to begin diffing on all visible windows which executes :diffthis on each window.
-- default identifiers that can be selected using diffget
-  - LO local master copy
-  - RE remote master to be merged
-  - BA common ancestor of remote and local changes.
-- :diffupdate - re-scan the files for differences
-  - choose which version you want to keep with :diffget //2 or :diffget //3
-  - //2 and //3 are unique identifiers for target/master copy and merge/branch copy file names
-- If you were trying to do a git pull when you ran into merge conflicts:
-  - type `git rebase –continue`

 ## mutt-wizard
 > `mw -a user@gmail.com -u user -n user -i imap.gmail.com -I 993 -s smtp.gmail.com -S 465`